Wieting Opera House: Notable performances and reputation

 The first performance in the Wieting Opera House in 1870 was The Lancers.
 The first performance in the Wieting after it was reconstructed in 1882 was Romeo and Juliet starring Hortense Rhéa.
 In 1883 the Wieting held a performance The Maid of Arran, musical by Syracuse native L. Frank Baum.
 The stop was very successful; a local paper described a "very large and fashionable audience."
 Baum had the Wieting give out free copies of the musical's sheet music to attendees.
 The following year an October 4 performance of Prince Methusalem by the New York Opera Company began late after the company was unable to pay for transport to Syracuse due to a poor reception in Elmira, New York.
 The audience, described in The New York Times as a large one, had become impatient and "noisy demonstrations" broke out before the opera company emerged and the show began, belatedly.
 In December 1895 The School Girl starring Minnie Palmer came to the United States for a tour.
-It began on December 23 at the Wieting; shortly before the performance Richard Golden, a co-star, fell ill and the show's director William B. Gill was forced to take his place.
+It began on December 23 at the Wieting; shortly before the performance Richard Golden, a co-star, fell ill and the show's director William Gill was forced to take his place.

 The Wedding Day, starring Lillian Russell, opened its touring season on September 15, 1896, in what was also the newly rebuilt Wieting's first performance.
 The stop kicked off a tour that was described as having "exceptional success".
 In January 1899 the theater showed chronomatograph videos in an event kicked off by Burton Holmes.
 During Theodore Roosevelt's 1900 campaign for the presidency he spoke at the Wieting and nearby Clinton Square.
 An estimated crowd of slightly under 15,000 people heard him speak.
 On September 7, 1900, the Wieiting hosted a performance of Anthony Hope Hawkins to raise funds in the aftermath of that year's Galveston hurricane that ran from 11 am to 11 pm.
 On November 29, 1902, smoke from a nearby fire filled the opera house, but the company finished their performance.
 In 1905 the theatre advertised that Ida Tarbell would be performing there for twenty weeks, but this did not happen.
 The operetta Naughty Marietta was first run for a week at the Wieting beginning October 24, 1910, and it premiered on Broadway the following month.